ajschumacher/gadsdc/13-databases/README.md

  * Go through Zed Shaw's work-in-progress
-   [Learn SQL the Hard Way](http://sql.learncodethehardway.org/book/), which will still take you through even more SQL with SQLite that we'll do in class.
+   [Learn SQL the Hard Way](http://sql.learncodethehardway.org/book/), which will still take you through even more SQL with SQLite than we'll do in class.